 Macedonia is a small country of 2 million people of which only around 3000 are Christians.
 The majority of the population are either Muslim or follow the Orthodox tradition.
 It is a challenging country to work in and there are many spiritual challenges.
 In their time so far Ian and Katie have learned that they really need to battle in prayer for Kingdom breakthrough.

 Ian and Katie would love it if you would like to get in touch to find out more or even come out to visit and join in with what they are doing.
-If you would like to find out more please get in touch via the King’s church website or on the Elim Missions website.
+If you would like to find out more please get in touch using the contact page or through the Elim Missions website.